Developer Guide

 - Delete the student:

-is the index of the student shown in the student list.
+delete INDEX.INDEXis the index of the student shown in the student list.
 If there were no other student present before, this would be 1.
 Otherwise, it would be the number shown at the top left corner of the student card. - Expected:

-Deleted Person: Student; Phone: 98765432; Email: johnd@example.com; Address: 311, Clementi Ave 2, #02-25; Tags: [Chemistry][Sec 3] Next-of-Kin: Jack Doe; Phone: 10987654; Email: jackd@example.com; Address: 311, Clementi Ave 2, #02-25
+Deleted Person: Student; Phone: 98765432; Email: johnd@example.com; Address: 311, Clementi Ave 2, #02-25; Tags: [Chemistry][Sec 3] Next-of-Kin: Jack Doe; Phone: 10987654; Email: jackd@example.com; Address: 311, Clementi Ave 2, #02-25message shown.
+Class no longer belongs in the class list noted in (ia).

 - Prerequisites: Student to delete must be present.
 Steps to do this are below: